In three words you could call what we aim to provide … Natural Insight Experiences.

-Should we call it “Natural Insight Experience”.
-Wildlife (holidays) for those who seek a little excitement yet also to find tranquility.
-This is a combination that Being-in-Nature can provide.
-Healthful holidays please!
-Far from the madding crowd, at a slow pace, gently immersed in Nature.
+Far from the madding crowd, at a go-slow pace, immersed in Nature.
 Maybe that would be another way to describe what we desire?
+Immersion and Insight !
+Or Nature Bathing.

-In 2019 I, along with others, was beginning to tailor the tours, my safaris, to the evolving “go-slow” requirement of many, and to the “flight-shame” directives of our new age.
+Before Covid, in 2019 along with other operators, I was beginning to tailor the tours, my safaris, to the evolving “go-slow” requirement of many of our customers, and to the “flight-shame” directives of our awakening new age.

-Never having been a driver I was more than ready to escape the confines of the truck.
-The customised East African safari vehicle; always preferred being on foot, the care free life of the walking naturalist, the one that I had ever been.
+I’m a dinosaur.
+I’ve never been a driver on wheels.
+Always I have been more than ready to escape the confines of the car, the safari truck.
+The Toyota or LandRover a customised East African safari vehicle.
+I always preferred being in Nature on foot, the care free life of the walking naturalist.
+That’s something which I have forever been.

 But when needs must I am more than happy to board a motorised boat, and freely admit to a love of trains.